AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 -OR-

-* predictedMatrix: A matrix containing all
+* predictedMatrix: A matrix containing all predicted values from all classes.

 ### getClassesList()